wavebeem/wavebeem.com/src/blog/2020-11-02-recipe-crispy-tofu.md

 ---
 title: "Recipe - Crispy tofu"
-description: "How to make delicious crispy tofu at home"
+description: "How to make delicious crispy tofu at home."
 ---

 ## Ingredients